viam-labs/ble-managed/socks-forwarder/README.md

 # SOCKS forwarder

 The SOCKS forwarder is a piece of the BLE-SOCKS bridge.
-It is meant to run as a systemd service on a linux SBC (such as a rock4C+).
+It is meant to run as a systemd service on a Debian linux SBC (such as a rock4C+).
 See the [socks-forwarder module](https://app.viam.com/module/viam/socks-forwarder) module for a Viam module that can interact with the SOCKS forwarder systemd service.
 The SOCKS forwarder will automatically create connections to phone proxies (see ../phone_proxy) and can route all SOCKS requests through those proxies.

 # Requirements for installation

-The SOCKS forwarder requires an installed version of bluez >= 5.60.
-On older OSes that come with a version < 5.60, it is easiest to install bluez from source.
-Use the `etc/install_bluez.sh` script at the top of this repository to do so.
+The SOCKS forwarder requires an installed version of bluez >= 5.79.
+On older OSes that come with a version < 5.79, it is easiest to install bluez from source.
+Use the `etc/install_bluez.sh` script at the top of this repository to do so on Debian images.
 If you encounter any installation errors, please report them through the "Issues" tab.

 # Installing